-White teas unfold in nuanced flavors that are the most delicate, sweet and gentle.
+White teas unfold in nuanced flavours that are the most delicate, sweet and gentle.
 They simply delight the senses.
-They are softer and smoother than any other true teas (like green tea, oolong tea, pu-erh tea, and black tea).
+They are softer and smoother than any other true teas (like Green tea, Oolong tea, Pu-erh tea, and Black tea.

 The hand-picked buds and unfurled leaves are quickly withered for up to 72 hours and meticulously dried in the sun without allowing them to oxidize as long as the leaves in green and black teas.

 Some producers use temperature-controlled ovens instead of drying the buds and leaves under the sun.
 The leaves are dried at 110 C and are considered done when the moisture content is just one percent.
 This unique method of processing makes White Tea stand out from all other types of tea.

 Even though White teas are less popular than green and black teas or any other true teas, they are no less of a competition in delivering smooth flavors and potent health benefits.